rfearing/temp-covid-resources/README.md

 # List of resources for local communities during the Coronavirus pandemic

-The idea here is if you know of a resource that might be helpful to during the coronavirus pandemic, you can easily share it here, and then share this resource.
+The goal of this list is to share any resources that might be helpful to during the coronavirus pandemic, particularly those local to your community.

-Examples: a local community slack, virtual conferences or concerts, food/medicine resources for those in need, important information about local government regulations.
+You can easily contribute resources ([instructions](#how-to-contribute)), and share this list to any of your communities.

 ## 🇺🇲National / 🌎Global: